 Google Partnering With Ray-Ban, Oakley To Create Cooler Google Glass OptionsGoogle has joined forces with the parent company of Ray-Ban and Oakley - in an effort to make its Google Glass Internet connected eyewear cooler looking.

-Some insurance plans may include coverage for contacts and glasses, though most don't.
+Can I Pay For Contacts Or Glasses With My Health Insurance?Some insurance plans may include coverage for contacts and glasses, though most don't.